mrcloudchase/averagejoeslab/docs/intro.md

 - Version control with Git for research
 - Collaborative coding practices

-#### Week 7-8: AI/ML Research Tools
+#### Week 7-8: Research Tools and Frameworks
-- Machine learning frameworks (PyTorch, TensorFlow)
+- Domain-specific tools and frameworks for your field
-- Experiment tracking and management
+- Experiment tracking and management systems
-- Model evaluation and validation
+- Data analysis and validation techniques
 - Research reproducibility tools

 **Milestone**: Implement and reproduce a research paper